AdHoc-Protocol/AdHoc-protocol/README.md

 ```

 Imported, none-root file's constants are propagating only if explicitly mentioned in  C# inheritance construction of the root project.
-Inheritance from other projects - propagate all **constants** they have.
+Inheritance from other projects - propagates all **constants** that they have.
-To propagate individual  items  - inherit from other projects particular `enum`/`constants set`.
+To propagate individual  items  - inherit from other projects in particular use `enum`/`constants set`.

 ```csharp
 using org.unirail.Meta;